This is where all 50 states stand on reopening

 New York

 Gov. Andrew Cuomo issued a “New York State on PAUSE” executive order which took effect on March 22.
-Schools and nonessential businesses are ordered to stay closed until May 15.
+Nonessential businesses are ordered to stay closed until May 15.

 New York has joined a coalition with the Northeastern states of New Jersey, Connecticut, Pennsylvania, Delaware, and Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from Cuomo’s office.

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.